Skip to Main Content

 • Processing Department: Select Course Reserves

-• Terms list: Select Fall, Spring, or Summer from the dropdown menu
+• Terms list: Select Fall, Spring, or Summer from the menu

 • Status: This field is Inactive while you are processing the course